 Stuffed avocados with juicy, spicy taco filling are quick, easy, healthy and packed with flavor!

 These stuffed avocados can be on your table in 20 minutes!
 They are the perfect easy lunch or quick dinner for a busy weeknight meal or simply when you crave juicy, fiesta filling and creamy avocados!
 You can also prep the filling and toppings ahead of time for dinner that literally comes together in minutes!
-I’m also sharing my favorite way to prolong the life of fruits and vegetables with Fridge Fresh!

 With the advent of summer, it’s time for super quick and easy meals that are fresh and nutritious but won’t leave you craving a hamburger afterwards – enter Taco Stuffed Avocados!
 This recipe is wonderful addition to your healthy lifestyle and will become a new family favorite!